qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 file(s).
 This config file tells it which CNI plugins are available and which one to call.
 In particular, the config file specifies the path of the plugin binary, some general k8s-related options, and some binary-specific options to pass.
-K8s then calls this binary, passes it the requested state of the complete cluster network in environment variables (lol), and expects the binary to make it so.
+K8s then calls this binary, passes it the requested state of the cluster network in environment variables, and expects the binary to make it so.
 The binary itself typically interacts with the k8s API server to perform its actions, although it may do so indirectly by way of other tools, or even with other CNI plugins.

 The author of `k8s-topo`, [@networkop](https://github.com/networkop), has built a CNI plugin called [meshnet-cni](https://github.com/networkop/meshnet-cni).